Real estate investment trust: United Arab Emirates

-Asia
+Asia and Pacific

 Australia

 The REIT concept was launched in Australia in 1971.
 General Property Trust was the first Australian real estate investment trust (LPT) on the Australian stock exchanges (now the Australian Securities Exchange).
 REITs which are listed on an exchange were known as Listed Property Trusts (LPTs) until March 2008, distinguishing them from private REITs which are known in Australia as Unlisted Property Trusts.
 They have since been renamed Australian Real Estate Investment Trusts (A-REITs) in line with international practice.

 REITs have shown numerous benefits over direct investment including lower tax rates and increased liquidity.
 There are now more than 70 A-REITs listed on the ASX, with market capitalization in excess of A$100bn.

 Australia is also receiving growing recognition as having the world's largest REITs market outside the United States.
 More than 12 percent of global listed property trusts can be found on the ASX.